Can I send you an article/details of an event/a great photo of something in Sawston?

-The diary deadline is about a week later than the copy deadline, which is always printed on page 4 of the magazine, at the bottom of the black contact panel.
+The diary deadline is a few days later than the copy deadline, which is always printed on page 4 of the magazine, at the bottom of the black contact panel.
 To get a reminder about two weeks before the next copy deadline, sign up for our mailing list.

 Can you print our poster in the magazine?

 Sorry, but we’re unlikely to be able to use it: most posters are designed to be full-colour A4, and don’t work very well as quarter-pages in black and white – even if we have space for them, which we usually don’t!
 You’re welcome to put it up on the fence outside 95 High Street, though.
 And do please put the event in our diary, as above.